Devwares-Team/DOCS-Contrast/content/contrast/angular/components/dropdown.md

 | dropleft        | Boolean      | false        | Trigger dropdown menu on the left side of dropdown button | dropleft=true |
 | dropright        | Boolean      | false        | Trigger dropdown menu on the right side of dropdown button | dropright=true |

-## API Reference: Contrast Angular Bootstrap DropDownItem Properties
+## API Reference: Contrast Angular Bootstrap DropDownToggle Properties

 The table below lists other prop options of the `CDBDropDownToggle` component.